zylx0532/pasztor.at/_posts/2018-12-04-kubernetes-is-hard.md

 Kubernetes.
 Of course, if you use a managed Kubernetes solution, that's great, and you won't need to deal with any of this, except for debugging.

-Kubernetes has many-many moving parts, and Kubernetes on its own does not provide a full stack solutions.
+Kubernetes has many-many moving parts, and Kubernetes on its own does not provide a full stack of solutions.
-[RedHat OpenShift](https://www.openshift.com/), for example, does, but it costs money.
+[RedHat OpenShift](https://www.openshift.com/), for example, does, but it costs money and you still need to add things yourself.

-Right now Kubernetes is on the hill of the Gartner hype cycle, everybody wants it but few people truly understand it.
+Right now Kubernetes is on the hill of the
+[Gartner hype cycle](https://www.gartner.com/en/research/methodologies/gartner-hype-cycle), everybody wants it but few people truly understand it.
 Over the coming years quite a few companies will have to realize that Kubernetes is not the silver bullet and figure out how to use it properly and efficiently.

 I think, running your own Kubernetes is only worth it if you can afford to dedicate an ops team to the topic of maintaining the underlying platform for your developers.